AlbanSahitii/kras-architecture/content/projects/TREETOPIA.md

       Fantasie und dem schönen Chaos des echten Spiels, verwurzelt im Herzen des naturliebenden Peja.
   - image: /Project Images/09 treetopia_01 THE HIERARCHY TO THE DESIGN PROCESS.png
+    photoDescriptionTitle: The Hierarchy To The Design Process
+    photoDescriptionTitleGerman: Die Hierarchie des Designprozesses
     description: >
       Rather than prescribing how to play, Treetopia offers endless possibilities.
 Children choose their own routes and set their own pace,